Central Mail Service

 Surface Mail takes 4 to 6 weeks to reach its destination.

 Central Mail employees will not send anything by surface unless indicated by the department.

 NOTE: The United States Postal Service discontinued the Airmail Book Rate classification.
 Books to be shipped via Airmail should be marked "Airmail Printed Matter".

 Letters to Canada and Mexico require slightly higher postage than 1st class letters within the United States.

 There is a four-pound and eleven-pound weight limit on International First Class and Printed Matter depending on country destination.
 Catalogs and directories may weigh up to 11 pounds.
 Mail sent by various classes requires a Customs Form completed and signed by someone in the department.
 Customs Forms are available upon request.
 Please call us before mailing your package if you do not know if a Customs Form is required.

 Band together like-sized envelopes of the same thickness to be metered.

 A. Mark each parcel and large envelope according to the following classifications:

-(anything other than 1st class metered mail weighing 10 ounces or more) 1 - 5 day delivery objective depending on distance traveled
+(anything other than 1st class metered weighing 10 ounces or more) 1 - 5 day delivery objective depending on distance traveled

 B. Unmarked mail will be sent FIRST CLASS or UPS depending on weight and cost efficiency.